GUIDE TRAINING – LEADING BY EXAMPLE AND INFORMATION:

-- The owners, with over 20 years experience with wildlife, are often invited to give talks to interest groups, universities and community groups about wildlife behaviour and working with Australian wildlife in the wild.
-We often work with media, promoting the intrinsic value of wild animals, the region and the ethics of eco- and wildlife-tourism.
+- The owners, each with over 23 years experience with wildlife, are often invited to give talks to interest groups, universities and community groups about wildlife behaviour and working with Australian wildlife in the wild.
+We often work with media, promoting the intrinsic value of wild animals, the region and the ethics of eco- and wildlife tourism.

 WILD KOALA RESEARCH